 REO (Real Estate Owned)

-A cornerstone of Bell Carrington & Price’s practice is real estate transactions, making the representation of buyers and seller in REO transaction an organic extension of our Real Estate practice.
+A cornerstone of Bell, Carrington, Price & Gregg’s practice is real estate transactions, making the representation of buyers and seller in REO transaction an organic extension of our Real Estate practice.
 We fully understand the need to move quickly to allow banks and non-bank servicers to move these assets off their balance sheet.
 The team has extensive experience and can handle transactions in North Carolina, South Carolina and Georgia.